gowthamsirigiri/Jenkins_Master_slave_Autoscaling/README.md

 ## Overview
 This repository outlines a blueprint for a Jenkins master-agent setup using Docker and AWS EC2 auto-scaling.
 The master coordinates jobs, while agent nodes spin up on-demand in an auto-scaling group.

-##Note: This is only applicable if concurrent job execution is enabled on the agent; this allows the ASG to scale and spin up new nodes based on CPU load or other performance metrics.....
+-> **Note: This is only applicable if concurrent job execution is enabled on the agent; this allows the ASG to scale and spin up new nodes based on CPU load or other performance metrics.....

 ## Architecture
 - **Master Node**: Runs Jenkins on a dedicated EC2 instance.